chrisjohnson00/ControllerCallbackBundle/README.md

 Or on the command line with
 `composer require chrisjohnson00/controller-callback-bundle`

-## Add ApiProfilerBundle to your application kernel.
+## Add ControllerCallbackBundle to your application kernel.

 ```php
 // app/AppKernel.php